Yagami360/machine-learning-papers-survey/papers/A_Style-Based_Generator_Architecture_for_Generative_Adversarial_Networks/StyleGAN.md

 - We see that both traditional and style-based generators benefit from having a mapping network, and additional depth generally improves the perceptual path length as well as FIDs.

 - It is interesting that while lW improves in the traditional generator, lZ becomes considerably worse, illustrating our claim that the input latent space can indeed be arbitrarily entangled in GANs.

+### 4.2.
+Linear separability

+- Tables 3 and 4 show that W is consistently better separable than Z, suggesting a less entangled representation.

+- Furthermore, increasing the depth of the mapping network improves both image quality and separability in W, which is in line with the hypothesis that the synthesis network inherently favors a disentangled input representation.

+- Interestingly, adding a mapping network in front of a traditional generator results in severe loss of separability in Z but improves the situation in the intermediate latent spaceW, and the FID improves as well.

+- This shows that even the traditional generator architecture performs better when we introduce an intermediate latent space that does not have to follow the distribution of the training data.

 # ■ 関連研究（他の手法との違い）